zerok/zerokspot.com/content/weblog/2022/learning-rust-concepts-with-rustlings.md

 Unlike [Exercism](https://exercism.org/tracks/rust) where you get a task and need to implement it as idiomatically as possible, Rustlings provides you incomplete code and tasks you to finish/fix it using a specific language concept that it wants to teach you in each exercise.
 This starts with how to work with the two string types all the way up to multi-threading, reference counting, and queues.
 Obviously, also borrowing got its set of exercises and that concept might finally have clicked with me.
 Life-times were also quite close but I’m not ready for them yet 🙃

-Even *if* this doesn’t manage to really get me into Rust (and the final decision hasn’t been made yet) I had lots of fun here and can absolutely recommend it to anyone who is event remotely interested in Rust!
+Even *if* this doesn’t manage to really get me into Rust (and the final decision hasn’t been made yet) I had lots of fun here and can absolutely recommend it to anyone who is even remotely interested in Rust!